 |

-Caption | The caption of the page.
+Caption | **For case 1 (see below).** The caption of the page.
 This is similar to table caption for a table and will be shown up in the menu and in the Breadcrumbs of the page. |

-Includes common files | For .php file only.
-Specify whether to include the common files (mainly header, menu and footer) in the file so it will be consistent with other generated scripts and able to use PHPMaker classes and functions. |
+Includes common files | **For case 1 (see below).** Specify whether to include common files so the custom file will be consistent with other generated scripts and able to use PHPMaker classes and functions. |

 Path | The path of the page.
 There are 2 cases: